Barriers to pro-environmental behaviour

-Pro-environmental behaviour is behaviour that a person consciously chooses in order to minimize the negative impact of their actions on the environment.
+Pro-environmental behaviour is behaviour that people consciously choose in order to minimize the negative impact of their actions on the environment.
 Barriers to pro-environmental behaviour are the numerous factors that hinder individuals when they try to adjust their behaviours toward living more sustainable lifestyles.

 Generally, these barriers can be separated into larger categories: psychological, social/cultural, financial and structural.
-Psychological barriers are considered internal, where an individuals' knowledge, beliefs and thoughts affect their behaviour.
+Psychological barriers are considered internal, where an individual's knowledge, beliefs and thoughts affect their behaviour.
 Social and cultural barriers are contextual, where an individual's behaviour is affected by their surroundings (e.g. neighbourhood, town, city, etc.).
 Financial barriers are simply a lack of funds to move toward more sustainable behaviour (e.g. new technologies, electric cars).
-Structural barriers are external and often impossible for an individual to control, such as lack of governmental action, or locality of residence that promotes car use as opposed to public transit.
+Structural barriers are external and often impossible for an individual to control, such as lack of governmental action, or locality of residence that promotes car dependency as opposed to public transit.

 Internal/psychological barriers

 Identifying psychological barriers to pro-environmental behaviour is key to the design of successful behaviour change interventions.
 Scholars have identified several different categories of psychological barriers to pro-environmental action.
-A known researcher in the field, environmental psychologist Robert Gifford, has identified 33 of these barriers, barriers that he has termed “The Dragons of Inaction.”
+A known researcher in the field, environmental psychologist Robert Gifford, has identified 33 of these barriers, barriers that he has termed "The Dragons of Inaction."
 The Dragons are separated into seven categories: Limited Cognition, Ideologies, Social Comparison, Sunk Costs, Discredence, Perceived Risks, and Limited Behaviour.
 Below are the seven categories, integrated with additional barriers identified by other researchers.
 Other psychologists have argued that the attempt to identify psychological barriers to environmental behavior is problematic when used to explain societal inaction on climate change.